 Buescher also made a tipped-bell and curved soprano saxophone as well.
 He introduced snap-in pads in the early 1920s, while the front F key and 4-part left-hand rollers were standard by 1926.

-As for the finish, there were lacquered silver- and gold-plated instruments with various engraving and the “True Tone” logo stamped on the rear of the body.
+As for the finish, there were lacquered silver and gold-plated instruments with various engraving and the “True Tone” logo stamped on the rear of the body.
 It’s also important to take note of specific Buescher saxophone serial numbers.

 Serial numbers: 264025 – 268999